aj-jp/LL-to-Alice/README.md

 "Q from a student: were you on drugs when you made the box?" - Head Instructor

-To which my responses are "Yes.", "from you?
+To which my responses are, respectively: "Yes.", "from you?
 I'll take it!", "hahahaha!", *virtual fist-bump*, and "You tell that student that *flips hair* I don't need drugs."

 Possibly in review for hosting on Vulnhub with significant changes.
 At present the OVA file, as well as a walkthrough and list of flags/clues, is available to view open request.